MAKERSPACES: Creating Motivating, Engaging Work Spaces for Your LIBRARY

 - Numerous cost-efficient ideas to help you maximize your time and resources

-- Receive an extensive digital resource handbook filled with ideas designed specifically for creating and extending MAKERSPACES to fit the needs of your school or community
+- Receive an extensive resource handbook filled with ideas designed specifically for creating and extending MAKERSPACES to fit the needs of your school or community

 Practical Ideas and Strategies

 This exciting seminar has been designed to help strengthen library programs through engaging Makerspaces.
 Using Makerspaces meets the following needs:

 - Provides access and opportunity to use a variety of tools and technology

 - Emphasizes the 5 Cs of 21st Century Learning: collaboration, creativity, critical thinking, communication, and citizenship

 - Aligns with curriculum to extend and enhance classroom instruction